marius-ogrean/m-test-crawler/README.md

 You can check the fill rate here: http://localhost:4444/companyData/fillRate

-You can query the solr server here: http://localhost:8983/solr/#/companies/query
+You can query the solr server here: http://localhost:8983/solr/#/companies/query Sample query: fromCrawl:(true)

 You can view the StormUI here: http://localhost:8080/